-Uses: Utility - eggs / meat or looks / egg shell colour.
+Uses: Utility – eggs / meat and as pets.

 Origin: Crosses between pure breeds or other hybrids

 Weight: Various – layers are usually light, fast maturing with good feed conversion.
 Table hybrids are heavy to provide a good carcass in a short time so are extremely fast to mature.

 Useful to Know: Cheaper than pure breeds, available in quantity and usually tame easily.
 Normally vaccinated.

 Photo: A Bovans Goldline hen, one of the many names given to hybrids from a certain producer.

 The Hybrid Chicken is created by crossing 2 or more different pure breeds and sometimes crossing further after this.
 There are hybrid crosses that produce table birds and hybrid crosses that produce hens for laying.
 More recently, breeders have been producing hybrids that have attractive egg colours with supermarkets now selling coloured eggs such as those from the Cotswold Legbar or Burford Brown.

 For hobby poultry keepers there are often many different hybrid to choose from that are productive and ideal for beginners.
 Commercially, the hybrids’ parents can no longer be considered as ‘pure breed’.